MisterEmm/RabbitPi/README.md

 This is an adaptation of the main.py script used in Sam Machin's AlexaPi repository (which you'll need), which is available at https://github.com/sammachin/AlexaPi.

-My version changes very little, just loads a different mp3 on boot and includes extra lines for controlling the Adafruit Motor Hat to make the RabbitPi ears move while Alexa is searching and after booting.
+My version changes very little, just loads a different mp3 on boot (you'll need to copy boing.mp3 into the AlexaPi folder) and includes extra lines for controlling the Adafruit Motor Hat to make the RabbitPi ears move while Alexa is searching and after booting.
 If you're interested in the Alexa voice search function it's well worth reading the instructions on the AlexaPi pages and going through the open issues if you have any problems, I found nearly all of my answers there.
 The code changes quite often so it's worth keeping an eye on - also other branches are available offering music functionality.

 rabbit.py